SichangHe/CS304_group_project/project4_report.md

 ## Segmentation

-For sentence segmentation, we utilize a modified approach based on spell checking.
-In this case, when a leaf node is reached, it points back to the root node.
-In addition to the existing three operations (Stay, Advance, and Skip), we introduce a new operation called "Transition", with a loss value of `transition_loss`.
+For sentence segmentation, we utilize a modified approach based on spell checking to accommodate for multiple words.
+Besides the corresponding trie node, each loss node also refers to the previous loss node to help us backtrack all the words.
+A new loss node is created only when the previous one reaches a leaf trie node; in this case, the new loss node is "teleported" to the root node, and refers to the previous loss node.
+This teleportation behavior is disabled for single-word matching and matching the last character.

 This modification enables us to adapt the spell checking procedure for sentence segmentation.
 The concept is similar to continuous speech recognition using Hidden Markov Models (HMMs).
 By leveraging this modified approach, we can achieve sentence segmentation with minimal adjustments to the spell checking mechanism.

 ![Inaccuracy vs transition loss](./accuracy_vs_transition_loss_alt2.png)